Esetobore/My-Resume/README.md

 My Resume is a window into my skill set and various achievement.
 It shows my credentials in a smooth, reposonsive and visually pleasing form.

+## CodeBase
+* The Codebase was arranged in a standard manner with subfolders for the various parts of the application to reduce complications
+**Sub Folder** <P> splash: Contains the splash.kt</p> <P> drawables: For all png and clip art used</p> <P> All layouts landscape and portrait individually grouped in the Layout resource file</p>

 ## The Features include
 * An animated splash actvity that welcomes all users to the app.
 * A home page which provides navigation to various parts of the app that tell more about me.